 The version of the Magnolia REST modules depends on the version of Magnolia you use to run your custom endpoint.
 We recommend you check the .pom file (or the parent .pom file) of your Magnolia webapp.
 The .pom file manages the version of the Magnolia REST modules using the property

 restVersion.
-If you are unsure, use the latest released version, which is currently: 2.1.4.
+If you are unsure, use the latest released version in this Magnolia branch, which is currently: 2.1.5.

 How to create a Java class that acts as a REST resource

 To create a Java class that acts as a REST resource, write a Java class — your service — and register this service in the Magnolia